DiLe0n/Backend/README.md

 3.- Open xampp and run Apache and MySQL, next run the server with node servidor.js

-4.- Try it with this commands
+4.- Try it with this urls in browser

   http://localhost:3000/users?action=create&nombre=John&usuario=jdoe&contrasena=123456

   http://localhost:3000/users?action=read